 This post was originally published on May 13, 2019.
-It was updated on January 7, 2020.
+It was updated on November 29, 2021.

 Some schools require you to file an additional form called the CSS (College Scholarship Service) Profile.
-The CSS is used primarily by private and elite state schools to determine whether you qualify for nonfederal aid.
+The CSS is used primarily by private and elite state schools to determine whether you qualify for institutional aid.
+This is aid that the colleges disburse from their own war chests.
 Both applications use your financial info to determine your Expected Family Contribution (EFC).

 Your EFC, in simplest terms, is an estimate of what the schools expect you to pay.
 It can drastically vary between the FAFSA and CSS Profile because the FAFSA looks mostly at income, while the CSS goes a little more in-depth into your financial background.

 While there are distinctions in what items each of the forms looks at, one of the most significant differences between the applications involves divorced or separated parents.

 The FAFSA only asks financial questions for the custodial parent, completely ignoring any income and assets for the non-custodial parent.

 The custodial parent for the FAFSA is the parent with whom the student lived the most during the previous twelve months.
 If the child stayed equally at both parents’ homes, then the custodial parent is the one who provided more financial support in the past twelve months.